• Skip to content

 To start with, the sessions might last just a few minutes, but they get longer as the child’s skills develop.

 Intensive interaction happens whenever there’s a chance to do it.
-For young children, this might be several times a day.
-Intensive interaction often takes place as part of the child’s day at a specialist school or day centre.
+For young children, this might be several times a day as part of their everyday routines, like mealtimes or bath time.
+Intensive interaction often also happens as part of the child’s day at a specialist school or day centre.

 Does intensive interaction help autistic children?

-More high-quality studies are needed to find out whether this treatment helps autistic children.
+More high-quality studies are needed to find out whether this therapy helps autistic children.

 Teachers and other professionals usually do intensive interaction at specialist schools and early childhood education services, but anyone can learn to do it.

-You and other family members can use intensive interaction at home, or a professional like a speech pathologist, occupational therapist, support worker or teacher could work with your child.
+You and other family members can use intensive interaction at home, or a professional like a speech pathologist, an occupational therapist, a support worker or a teacher could work with your child.

-Where can you find an intensive interaction practitioner?
+Where can you find an intensive interaction therapist?

-Your local autism association or local council can help you find a practitioner or a school that uses intensive interaction.
+Your state autism association or local council can help you find a therapist or a school that uses intensive interaction.

 If you’re interested in using intensive interaction with your child, see your GP or one of the other professionals working with your child.
 They can talk with you about its risks and benefits.

-You could also talk about intensive interaction with your NDIA planner, early childhood partner or local area coordinator (LAC), if you have one.
+You could also talk about intensive interaction with your NDIA planner, early childhood partner or local area coordinator, if you have one.

-You can be involved in developing an intensive interaction program with a practitioner or teacher, and you can then use the program at home.
+You can be involved in developing an intensive interaction program with a therapist or teacher, and you can then use the program at home.
 You can also use videos to learn intensive interaction.

 Intensive interaction usually takes place as part of your child’s day at a specialist school or early childhood education service, so the costs are included in your child’s school or service costs.

-You can contact the NDIS to find out whether you can include the cost of intensive interaction in children’s NDIS plans.
+You can contact the NDIS to find out whether you can include the cost of intensive interaction in your child’s NDIS plan.

 Supported By